-- Native UI experience: Kotlin Multiplatform unlike React Native does not demand developers to follow its own UI.
-It lets you utilize native UI elements to their fullest as if you are developing natively.
+- Native UI experience: Kotlin Multiplatform unlike Flutter does not demand developers to follow its own UI.
+It lets you utilize native UI elements to its fullest as if you are developing natively.

-- Better performance: This utilization of native components helps Kotlin developed apps perform as efficiently as natively developed apps would.
+- Native performance: This utilization of native components helps Kotlin developed apps perform as efficiently as they would as natively developed apps.
 This is a much sought-after advantage for various developers looking to make something beyond an MVP.

 Kotlin Multiplatform cons

 - Not a closed solution: Kotlin Multiplatform still needs mobile teams to be at least familiar with the different tech stacks.
 Utilizing a lot of native components means that it won't be sufficient to be familiar with only Kotlin on its own.
-This isn’t the case with React Native where you can do everything purely using React Native.
+This isn’t the case with Flutter where you can do everything purely using Flutter.

-- Takes more development resources: When compared with React Native, Kotlin isn’t the best solution to create an MVP or prototype as fast as possible.
+- Takes more development resources: When compared with Flutter, Kotlin isn’t the best solution to create an MVP or prototype as fast as possible.
 Its need for various semi-native components increases the cost of development both in terms of time and resources.